vorpex/qvantum/README.md

     >>> r.get_state_number()
     4

-**`def qvantum.register.Register.get_states(nth=None)`**
+### **`def qvantum.register.Register.get_states(nth=None)`**

-Method to return with the n-th possible state for the regsiter if the parameter is definit.
+Method to return with the n-th possible state for the register if the parameter is definite.
 If it isn’t then the return value is the list of all possible states.

 **Keyword Arguments:**
     *nth* {int, None} -- Number of n-th possible state (default: {None})